IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed Cosmic Cocktail: all of its spawned projectiles now only have a 10% chance to crit when they normally would crit, Use time has been increased to 60 frames (from 40), damage lowered to 40 (from 50)

+-Nerfed Yoyo Guantlet, I've always thought this accessory is very overpowered for when you get it, so it has been split up into a precurser accessory called Prismal Guantlet, which is the same but minus the yoyo upgrades, Yoyo Guantlet is now post-Luminite Wraith

 -Nerfed Kou Sash and Shin Sash: crit chance boost was incorrect and has been lowered

 -Nerfed all the Horseman Saddles: Apocalyptical chance boost reduced to 3%